kivS/wikisimplify/README.md

 # Wiki Simplify Browser Extension

-A simple browser extension to activate the simplified wikipedia article.
+A simple browser extension to activate the simplified wikipedia of an article.

 When accessing a wikipedia article like: https://en.wikipedia.org/wiki/Kinetic_energy, we can get a simplified version of it